klavdiiaN/disco/server/README.md

 This project contains the server providing the APIs used by the decentralized and federated learning schemes available in `@epfml/discojs` and `@epfml/discojs-node`.

-## Federated Learning

-the server only receives model weights updates, it never receives any training data.

-The federated learning server keeps track of connected clients and weights from each client and communication round.

-## Decentralized Learning

-the server receives neither weight updates nor data, but helps keeping a list of available tasks and participants (clients) available for each task.

-## ML Tasks

-In both learning schemes, the Disco server provides the list of trainable ML tasks to the Disco clients of the network.
-An ML task consists in:
-- the model
-- the task parameters

-Their deep learning model architectures together must be made available to peers, which is achieved via the following routing paths:

-### Creating a new task

-Adding a new task server-side can be done in several ways.
-See the [task documentation](https://github.com/epfml/disco/tree/develop/docs/TASK.md) for more information.

 ## Example Usage

 You can quickly try the default server with